 The Colorado Foundation for Conductive Education (CFCE) is a 501(c)3 non-profit corporation.
 CFCE was founded in 2008 by Roxanne and Jim Waechter, grandparents of twins with cerebral palsy.
-The Waechters took their grandchildren to a CE program in Arizona, where the twins made incredible progress.
-After seeing the program, the Jim and Roxanne were determined to bring CE to Colorado.
+When her grandchildren were 6 years old, Roxanne took them to a CE program in Arizona, where they made incredible progress.
+After seeing the program, she was determined to bring CE to Colorado.
 The Waechters worked tirelessly to ensure the program would be available for children in Colorado for the first time.
-Starting with just 8 children, CFCE now serves nearly 50 children from both within and outside of Colorado.
-Now adults, the Waechter's grandchildren still attend CFCE programs.
+Starting with just 6 children, CFCE now serves over 50 children from both within and outside of Colorado.
+Now adults, the Waechter's grandchildren still attend CFCE programs!
+Now retired, Roxanne and Jim are members of the Board of Directors and continue to contribute to CFCE through support with fundraising and visioning.

 CFCE provides programs in both Northern Colorado and the Denver Metro area.
 Please visit our programs page to find more details about our program options to see what might work best for your child.